cowboy/ModularSynthPanelGenerator/README.md

 **Option 1:** You just want to use the add-in

-1. Download the `EurorackPanelGenerator-vX.Y.Z.zip` file from the [latest release][latest-release] page.
+1. Download the `ModularSynthPanelGenerator-vX.Y.Z.zip` file from the [latest release][latest-release] page.
 Note that the `X.Y.Z` part will change based on the release version.
 2. Unzip it.
 You can unzip anywhere, but the [Installing, Linking, and Removing Scripts and Add-Ins][addins-installing] documentation page has suggestions.